 He came.
 He saw.
 He went home.

-The first production ran for four years to packed houses throughout Ireland and in Manchester, inspired by the nation’s shared love for the repeatedly exploding clowns’ car of the Football Association of Ireland, which we put to music and added men in togas.
+I wrote the comedy musical I Keano with two longtime friends, Arthur Mathews and Paul Woodfull, in 2005.
+The first production ran for four years to packed houses throughout Ireland and in Manchester, inspired by the nation’s shared love for the repeatedly exploding clowns’ car of the Football Association of Ireland, which we put to music and added togas.
+It returned in 2015 for another run in the Olympia.

 Forty Years of FAI Fun